 The IRS requires companies with early earnings of $10,000 or more to pay an $875 filing fee.
 Organizations with lower revenues are only charged $400 for the application process, but certain entities, like religious institutions, can avoid the entire process as they aren’t required to apply.

 If you have questions regarding 501c3 rules, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel only works with lawyers from top law schools including Yale and Harvard Law.
-Only the top 5 percent are accepted as site members, and their average experience is 14 years, which includes working with the top companies in the country such as Google, Stripe, and Twilio.
+Only the top 5 percent are accepted as site members, and their average experience is 14 years, which includes working with the top companies in the country such as Google, Menlo Ventures, and Airbnb.